Effective 25 May 2018

 We aim to be transparent in the way we process your personal information and that of living family members.
-If you have concerns or questions that aren’t addressed elsewhere in this document, please use the Contact form to let us know.
+If you have concerns or questions that aren’t addressed elsewhere in this document, please use the Contact form in the page footer to let us know.

 There is another, much larger, group of data subjects – the living people in our family tree.
 Our Privacy Statement cares for them too.

 A family tree would be severely diminished if it did not include the latest generations, so this site contains details of living people, most of whom are resident in the EU.
-Their details are not displayed to people who access the site anonymously, and login is only available to family members who subscribe (see link on right hand edge) and are manually approved by the site administrator.
+Their details are not displayed to people who access the site anonymously, and login is only available to family members who subscribe and are manually approved by the site administrator.

 The web hosting administrator (Uniquely Yours Web Hosting) has access for administrative purposes as does the support team for the TNG software.
 We regard these as trusted resources who also work to robust data security and privacy policies.

 With regard to your personal information you can: